Rithik53/azure-functions-ef6-blog-/_posts/2025-11-13-azure-functions-v1-ef6-incidents.md

 title: "When Legacy .NET Meets Azure Functions: Two Production Incidents and What They Taught Us"
 permalink: /azure-functions-v1-ef6-incidents/
 ---

 We recently lifted an old .NET Framework + Entity Framework 6 codebase into an Azure Functions v1 app that listens to Service Bus messages and writes to SQL Server.

 On paper, the flow is straightforward:
 - New booking → Service Bus topic
 - Azure Function picks up the message
 - We map it, update user/profile/payment tables via EF, and emit telemetry to Application Insights

 In reality, we hit two very different issues that kept showing up in production:

-1. Host lock lease failures on the Function host
+1. **Host lock lease failures** on the Function host
-2. Entity Framework “A second operation started on this context…” errors under load
+2. **Entity Framework "A second operation started on this context…" errors** under load

 To make it more confusing, these two errors often showed up a day or two after a restart, so for a while we were convinced the host lock problem was causing the EF exceptions.